eqan/Embeddable-AI-Customer-Support-Widget/readme.md

 **Requirements Met:**

 - **Real-time chat interface with the AI:** Fulfilled.
 The chatbot provides a real-time chat experience.
 - **AI should provide contextual responses about the company/website:** Fulfilled.
+Pinecone VectorDB to index specialized data, FireCrawl scrapes the provided URLs and then are indexed by PineCone to provide accurate context.
 The AI (Google Gemini Flash 2.0 with Google Search support) uses the provided `hostUrl` and `hostDescription` to gather real-time information about the company for contextual responses.
 - **Support for rich responses (buttons, forms, calendar pickers):** Fulfilled.
 The chatbot supports in-built calendar (Calendly scheduling) and forms (human handoff), and has some support for Markdown.
 - **Chat history within the session:** Fulfilled.
 Chat history within the session is retained.
 - **Professional, clean UI/UX:** Fulfilled.
 The chatbot is described as highly professional and responsive